Belarusian Republican Youth Union: Organization

 The BRSM national headquarters is located in Minsk, the national capital of Belarus.
-Each voblast of Belarus—Minsk, Brest, Vitsebsk, Homiel, Grodno and Mogilev—has its own branches of the BRSM.
-The BRSM has estimated that it has 6803 branches located inside Belarus.
+Each region—Minsk, Brest, Vitebsk, Gomel, Grodno and Mogilev—has its own branches of the BRSM.
+The BRSM has estimated that it has 6,803 branches located inside Belarus.

 The national leadership of the BRSM is controlled by the central committee, which is headed by the first secretary of the central committee.
 Leonid Kovalev was elected as first secretary in 2006.
 Below the first secretary are the second secretary of the central committee, the chairman of the central investigation commission, and three secretaries of the central committee.
 Collectively, these leaders are also referred to as the secretariat of the BRSM.

 While the exact yearly and total funding of the BRSM are not known, the majority of funds given to the BRSM are given by the national government.

 Symbols

 The BRSM has two official symbols: an emblem and a flag.
 The emblem, which is based on the Komsomol badge and modeled on the Belarusian national flag, has a red bar bearing the initials of the BRSM, written in gold in Cyrillic, over a green bar bearing a golden olive branch.

 The flag of the BRSM has the same elements as the emblem, but the reverse of the flag bears the organization's full name in gold (in Russian) in the red section, with the green section unemblazoned.